microsoft/vscode-languageserver-node/README.md

   The new node module is shared between the server and client and can also be used by language service libraries that want to use the same data types.

 * 2.3.0: Client only
-  * the client no restart the server if the server crashes without a prior exit notification sent.
+  * the client now restarts the server if the server crashes without a prior exit notification sent.
 The strategy used to restart the server is pluggable (see `LanguageClientOptions.errorHandler`).
 The default strategy restart the server unless it crashed 5 times or more in the last 3 minutes.